 Going into a room full of people can be daunting and it’s tempting to retreat into a corner ‘checking your emails’.
 However, it really is invaluable to talk to as many people as possible and there are ways to make your life easier.
-Diya Wilson, corporate tax partner at Deloitte, told TARGETjobs:
+A graduate recruiter at Deloitte told TARGETjobs:

 - Always look for a crowd with an odd number of people.
 At noisy events, it’s very difficult to hold a three-way conversation so someone will automatically gravitate towards you.

 - Stand in front of a circle of people who are talking.
 Listen to them intently, and as soon as you get a chance, put your hand out (when it is safe to shake hands once social distancing restrictions have been lifted) and introduce yourself.
 People will always shake your hand and, if anything, will start asking you questions as opposed to the other way around.